 - Once cooked, add in the chopped kale, stir and cover for about 5 minutes until the kale begins to wilt.

-- While the kale cooks, press all of the garlic cloves out of the roasted head and place them into a medium bowl, along with the remaining 2 Tbsp of I Can't Believe It's Not Butter.
-Use a spoon to smash the I Can't Believe It's Not Butter and garlic until the garlic is evenly incorporated throughout the butter.
+- While the kale cooks, press all of the garlic cloves out of the roasted head and place them into a medium bowl, along with the remaining 2 Tbsp of Butter.
+Use a spoon to smash the Butter and garlic until the garlic is evenly incorporated throughout the butter.
 Add in the fresh thyme and parsley and mix well.

-- Melt the I Can't Believe It's Not Butter mixture in the microwave and pour over top the quinoa.
+- Melt the Butter mixture in the microwave and pour over top the quinoa.
 Mix well and season to taste with salt and pepper

 - Garnish with toasted walnuts and a squeeze of fresh lemon juice.

 Recipes written and produced on Food Faith Fitness are for informational purposes only.

 STAY IN DA KNOW (AND GET SPECIAL BEHIND-THE-SCENES INFO) BY FOLLOWING ALONG WITH FFF ON PINTEREST, FACEBOOK, AND TWITTER!

 This post may contain affiliate links, but I only recommend products that I actually use and <3.
 Thanks for supporting FFF!